-At All Saint’s Primary children are taught Computing.
-Pupils also have the opportunity to use ICT within the class across a range of subjects.
-Children have access to PC’s.
-Pupils are also taught about how to keep themselves safe on-line.
+At All Saints’ pupils have the opportunity to use ICT within the class across a range of subjects and have access to laptops, ipads and PCs.
+There is also an emphasis on teaching children about how to keep themselves safe on-line.

-The new curriculum puts a clearer emphasis on three areas of learning:
+The curriculum puts a clear emphasis on three areas of learning:

 - Computer Science – how computers work and how to write algorithms and solve problems to eventually create a computer program.